hucancode/hucancode/src/posts/oni-training-2023.md

 #### ⚡ Power
 - Core strength, hip strength
 - Leg strength
+- Organ health are correlate with longevity
+- Lower body strength are correlate with life quality
+- Training Taiji benefits both inner organ and lower body health
 #### 🐾 Space
-- Stamina
+- Stamina, stamina is like battery, small battery capacity is very annoying
 - Flexibility, I want to achieve the full split this year
 #### 🧠 Mind
 - Train Leetcode
-- Learn Taiji techniques
+- Learn Taiji techniques, learn about the body, live longer
 - Knowledge is power, knowledge is also money.
-Read more about finance
+Read books to be more finacial literate
 #### 💖 Soul
 - Build self-confidence
 - Learn more about Tien (smartest girl I know, also richest girl I know)